 9.2 Are there different financial options available for paying ☐ Yes ⊠ No the ingoing contribution and exit fee or other fees and charges under a residence contract?
-If yes: specify or set out in a table how the contract options work e.g. pay a higher ingoing contribution and Not Applicable less or no exit fee.
-9.3 What other entry costs do residents need to pay? □ Transfer or stamp duty □ Costs related to your residence contract □ Costs related to any other contract e.g ☒ Advance payment of General Services Charge ☒ Other costs Legal and other costs Lease registration fees Part 10 - Ongoing Costs s - costs while living in the retirement village General Services Charge: Residents pay this charge for the general services supplied or made available to residents in the village, which may include management and administration, gardening and general maintenance and other services or facilities for recreation and entertainment described at 7.1. repairing (but not replacin und contribution: Residents pay this charge for maintaining and g) the village's capital items e.g. communal facilities, swimming pool. cover maintaining or repairing items in your unit, depending on the ontract.
-The budgets for the Gene ral Services Charges Fund and the Maintenance Reserve Fund are set
+If yes: specify or set out in a table how the Not Applicable contract options work e.g. pay a higher ingoing contribution and less or no exit fee.
+9.3 What other entry costs do residents need to pay? □ Transfer or stamp duty □ Costs related to your residence contract □ Costs related to any other contract e.g. ☑ Advance payment of General Services Charge ⊠ Other costs - Legal and other costs - Lease registration fees Part 10 - Ongoing Costs s - costs while living in the retirement village General Services Charge: Residents pay this charge for the general services supplied or made available to residents in the village, which may include management and administration, gardening and general maintenance and other services or facilities for recreation and entertainment described at 7.1.
+Maintenance Reserve Fund contribution: Residents pay this charge for maintaining and repairing (but not replacing) the village's capital items e.g. communal facilities, swimming pool.
+This fund may or may not cover maintaining or repairing items in your unit, depending on the terms of your residence contract. ral Services Charges Fund and the Maintenance Reserve Fund are set ese amounts can increase each year.
+The amount to be held in the